MagriLab/Real-time-TA-DA/README.md

 # Real-time-TA-DA

-Repository containing the codes and data used for the paper [...]
+Repository containing the codes and data used for creating the figures in

   Part I: twin experiments in a Rijke tube with data assimilation.